yeasy/learning_pickleball/01_basic_en.md

 In addition, the area before the net is called "Kitchen (Kitchen) or non-volley zone (None Volley Zone, NVZ)".
 Competitors are not allowed to step into this area before and after the volley.

-## Picker Ball Features
+## Pickerball Features

 Pickleball incorporates elements of badminton, table tennis and tennis.
 A group of four players in a regular play has a playing field that is only about one-quarter the size of a tennis court, making it easier to run and exert power when playing.

 Pickleball has the characteristics of easy to use, easy to control, moderate exercise (not as high as tennis and badminton for bouncing and running), etc. The reasons are: the activity field of pickleball is not large (smaller than tennis court), and the weight of pickleball is relatively high.
-Light (only more than 20 grams) and does not have high elasticity, the racket is light in weight and has a large area of ​​​​the blade.
+Light (only more than 20 grams) and does not have high elasticity, the racket is light in weight and has a large area of the blade.
 Therefore, pickleballs can be played in singles or doubles, indoor and outdoor venues, and are loved by people of different ages.

 The overall activity of the pickleball is moderate.
-In addition to spikes, lobs, and slices, there are also volleys and high balls.
+In addition to drives, lobs, and slices, there are also volleys and high balls.
 The competition between the two sides is not about strength or speed, but about control of the ball.
 In doubles, teamwork is especially important.
 Pickleball does not have high requirements on the serving link, and the number of rounds is often more, which is quite ornamental.

-## Pickleball
+## Pickleball Tounaments

 According to the USA Pickleball Association, there are currently more than 4 million pickleball enthusiasts in the United States, and the number is growing at a rate of more than 20% per year.
 The nation organizes 4 national championships and dozens of local events each year.